runtools/run/docs/content/reference/method-resources.md

 }
 ```

-You can easily deploy both the frontend and the backend of your project:
+You can deploy both the frontend and the backend in one command:

 ```shell
 run deploy